razvanandrei1974/Proiect-Jira-Testare-Manuala/README.md

 *	Reset

 ## :paperclip:	## _Change Password_
-   :black_nib: We check if the password change menu works, we also check the functionality of the submit and reset buttons
+   :black_nib: Verify if the password change menu works, we also check the functionality of the submit and reset buttons
 -	Old Password
 *	New Password
 +	Confirm Password